 At the end of the day, you want that professional stimulation and validation to come from your organization, so people don’t look for it elsewhere.

-Driver 11: Compensation
+Engagement Driver 8: Compensation

 Calculating compensation is a tricky activity.
 One the one hand, you have to take the market and your projected growth into consideration.

 On the other hand, your employees’ salaries dictate a big part of their lives.
 If they don’t earn enough money to feel stable and secure, this impacts their productivity.